 Many of those ketogenic hacks also work well for keto drinks at Starbucks drink orders.
 With the following low-carb Starbucks menu choices and tweaks, keep you calm in ketosis.

 In-house-made iced Coffee from Starbucks is unsweetened and comes in standard or decaf.
 Despite having zero carbs and sugar to start with, when you order an iced coffee, the default choice is to have it sweetened with Classic (simple sugar syrup).
 Between 15g and 30g of net carbs will cost you the syrup alone.
 So ask for no Classic for a Keto iced coffee, or use monk fruits or Stevia to sweeten it yourself.

 Coffee from Cold Brew

 The cold brew at Starbucks, unlike hot brewed Coffee is slow-steeped for 20 hours in cool Water.
 Cold-brew has no carbohydrates or sugar on its own, making it an excellent choice for dieters with Keto.
 For keto dieters, a nitro cold drink is also healthy as it’s free of all carbs and sugar.
-But some of the cold brews flavored options, such as those with various cold foam flavors; all add sugar and carbs to your drink and keto at Starbucks are not keto-approved.
+But some of the cold brews flavoured options, such as those with various cold foam flavours, all add sugar and carbs to your drink and Keto at Starbucks are not keto-approved.